 North Island Choral Presents “A Fantasy of English Carols”

-The North Island Choral Society begins rehearsals for their winter concert “A Fantasy of English Carols” on Tuesday, September 4.
+The North Island Choral Society began rehearsals for their winter concert “A Fantasy of English Carols” on Tuesday, September 4.
 This community choir provides a unique musical opportunity for singers of all ages in the Comox Valley to join for the love of classical music with no auditions to cause anxiety!
-Its repertoire covers a broad range of classical choral music, generally involving 80 singers, a supporting orchestra of 20-25 musicians and up to 5 soloists, ably directed for the past 24 years by Paul Colthorpe and accompanied by Elvera Penner
+Its repertoire covers a broad range of classical choral music, generally involving 80 singers, a supporting orchestra of 20-25 musicians and up to 5 soloists, ably directed for the past 24 years by Paul Colthorpe and accompanied by Elvera Penner.